 When you get praise, how often do you reject praise, and you add in a piece of criticism?
 “That is a beautiful outfit you have on today”, and you say – “this old thing, it makes me look fat”.
 Even scarier, do your sons and daughters say these things about themselves?
 When they are 1, 2 or 3 years old we celebrated that they took their first step, their first word, the first time they went potty in the potty chair.
 But there comes a time when they start school and they start being compared to others.
 Now they are experiencing the “not enough” and they start believing it.

-The book, “The Four Agreements” by Miguel Angel Ruiz is a wonderful book that teaches us about the masks that we begin wearing when we are children.
-We will wear these masks all of our lives, if we don’t learn how to remove them.
-We need to be who we truly are, without the fear of rejection and not being enough.
+The book, “The Four Agreements” by Miguel Angel Ruiz is a wonderful book that teaches you about the masks that you began wearing when you were children.
+You will wear these masks all of your life, if you don’t learn how to remove them.
+You need to be who you truly are, without the fear of rejection and not being enough.
 Turn it around for yourself, for your children.
 Learn to accept praise without feeling unworthy.
 Hear the words you say about yourself, and change them when they are downgrading or demeaning.
 I always wanted my mother to say I did a good job – I made it a point to say to my children that they did a good job.

 Living your life so that fear of death can never enter your heart is a tall order.
-It would mean looking at our thoughts, words, deeds, and actions through a light of always being the best person we can be, and forgiving ourselves when we fall short, and resolving to do better.
+It would mean looking at your thoughts, words, deeds, and actions through a light of always being the best person you can be, and forgiving yourself when you fall short, and resolve to do better.
 I have always believed that at death we go on to the next great adventure.
 I have more of a regret that it might come too soon, because I have so many things yet to accomplish with my life.

 Trouble no one about their religion, respect others in their view and demand that they respect yours – if just this one sentence was followed by every living person, our world would have true peace.

-One of the truest signs of maturity is the ability to disagree with someone while still remaining truthful.
+One of the truest signs of maturity is the ability to disagree with someone while still remaining truthful – Dave Willis

 I have had on my desk for several years a large rock on which is inscribed, “It is not the destination, It is the journey”.
 We think that accomplishing our big dreams or goals in life is the point.
 But really that isn’t true.
 There will always be a new destination, dream or goal.
 It is who you become on the way to the destination.
 Every daring adventure is really all about the transformation.